-For the purposes of investigating potential off-site risks resulting from a fire in the fuel storage area, a worst case scenario was assessed involving ignition of a 100 by 100 metre bunded area of jet fuel was considered in conjunction with 20 knot winds blowing towards off-site areas.
-Based on meteorological investigations, winds exceeding 20 knots are rare at Badgerys Creek (BOM 2015a).
+For the purposes of investigating potential off-site risks from the fuel storage, ignition of a 100 x 100 metre bunded fuel storage area was modelled in a fire dynamics simulation with 20 knot winds blowing towards off-site areas.
+The assessment was considered worst case given that winds exceeding 20 knots are rare at Badgerys Creek (BOM 2015a).

-A fire dynamics simulation model for a kerosene fire with 20 knot winds was undertaken and the results shown in Figure 14-3.
-The vertical coloured bar on the right hand side indicates the different heat flux levels resulting at different distances from the fire.
+The results of the simulation are presented in Figure 14-3.
+The vertical coloured bar on the right hand side indicates the heat at different distances from the simulated fire.

-Figure 14-3 - Fire dynamic simulation model for a kerosene fire with 20 knot winds
+Figure 14-3 Fire dynamic simulation model for a kerosene fire with 20 knot winds

-HIPAP 4 (Department of Planning and Environment 2011a) outlines the potential consequences of varying levels of heat flux on structures and people, noting that the ultimate effect would depend on the duration of exposure.
-In general terms, buildings should be located outside of a heat flux level of 12.6 kilowatts per square metre which is the point at which timber can ignite after prolonged heat exposure and insulated steel can buckle.
+Hazardous Industry Planning Advisory Paper (HIPAP) 4 (Department of Planning and Environment 2011a) outlines the potential consequences of varying levels of heat flux on structures and people, noting that the ultimate effect would depend on the duration of exposure.
+In general terms, buildings should be located outside of a heat flux level of 12.6 kilowatts per square metre (kW/m2) which is the point at which timber can ignite after prolonged heat exposure and insulated steel can buckle.
 Buildings outside the 2.1 kW/m2 heat flux level would not typically require special fire protection measures to be adopted.

-The preliminary fire modelling shows that a buffer of at least 50 metres is required from the edge of the storage bund to all airport site boundaries would be required to avoid a heat flux level of 12.6 kW/m2.
+The preliminary fire modelling shows that a buffer of at least 50 metres is required from the edge of the storage bund to all airport site boundaries to avoid a heat flux level of 12.6 kW/m2.
 The current conceptual design of the fuel storage facility at the proposed airport would satisfy this requirement by incorporating an 80 metre buffer to the airport site boundary.

-The land use zoning of property neighbouring the fuel storage allows for the development of residential dwellings.
-In consideration of potential injury to people in these locations, HIPAP 4 specifies a heat flux level of 4.7 kilowatts per square metre.
-This level is considered high enough to trigger the possibility of injury for people who are exposed for more than 30 seconds and are unable to be evacuated or seek shelter.
+The current land use zoning of property neighbouring the fuel storage allows for the development of residential dwellings.
+However, rezoning of the surrounding area is expected to occur as a result of the airport.
+In consideration of potential injury to people in these locations, HIPAP 10 indicates that a heat flux level of 4.7 kW/m2 should not be exceeded at a frequency of more than 50 chances in a million per year.
+This level represents the possibility of injury for people who are exposed for more than 30 seconds and are unable to be evacuated or seek shelter.

-As shown in Figure 14-3, this heat flux level would only be achieved within approximately 75 metres from the edge of the storage bund and also with the 80 metre buffer provided to the site boundary.
-Accordingly, it considered that the HIPAP 4 risk criteria are satisfied.
+As shown in Figure 14-3, this heat flux level would only be achieved beyond approximately 80 metres from the edge of the storage bund.
+Therefore, further risk calculations may be required to determine the frequency of such an event to meet the NSW DP&E off-site risk criteria.

 Other fires associated with tanker truck discharge, fires in terminal buildings or other areas or aircraft are also possible, but would likely to be smaller.
 Standard design precautions would be adopted for all infrastructure.
-Also, an aviation rescue fire-fighting station is proposed for the Stage 1 development.
-A mutual aid agreement with the NSW Rural Fire Service would also be in place before airport operations commence.
+Additionally, an aviation rescue fire-fighting station is proposed for the Stage 1 development.
+A mutual aid agreement with the NSW Rural Fire Service would also be put in place before airport operations commence.

-14.5.3.
-Flooding
+14.5.3 Flooding

-The potential for flooding at the proposed airport is assessed in detail in Chapter 18 of the EIS.
+The potential for flooding at the proposed airport is assessed in detail in Chapter 18.
 The concept design for the proposed airport includes a drainage strategy for the site.
-The airport infrastructure is located outside the 100 year average recurrence interval flood extent of Badgerys Creek, Duncans Creek and Oaky Creek.
-The existing creeks on the airport site would be removed and replaced with an extensive stormwater drainage network including a series of detention basins which would be created during the construction stage and remain in use during airport operation.
+The airport infrastructure is located outside the 100-year average recurrence interval (ARI) flood extent of Badgerys Creek, Duncans Creek and Oaky Creek.
+Existing creeks at the airport site would be removed and replaced with an extensive stormwater drainage network including a series of detention basins.
+These would be created during the construction stage and remain in use during airport operation.